Frequently Asked Questions

 Why LLCs at USD?

 Anybody who has read the Harry Potter books and knows about the four houses at Hogwarts understands the importance of forming communities with students of similar interests and personalities (but no Slytherins at USD!).
-Many of our peer institutions have very successful LLCs and others are adopting them in the next few years.
 By linking USD’s core curriculum to specific themes, such as social justice, sustainability, and spirituality, students can examine issues from multiple perspectives.
 National studies have shown that students in living learning communities demonstrate stronger academic achievement, and are more invested in and connected to the campus community.
-By taking part in activities, using campus resources and interacting with faculty, students in living learning communities overall experience a more seamless transition to college.
+By taking part in activities, using campus resources and interacting with faculty, students in living learning communities experience an overall more seamless transition to college.

 - What are the benefits of participating in an LLC?

 - Do all students participate in the LLCs?

 - Where can I learn more about the LLCs at USD?